 People use financial advisors for many reasons.
 Some use them because they absolutely need them, others because they want them.
 Paying a fee for advice and guidance to a professional who uses the tools and tactics of a CFP™ (CERTIFIED FINANCIAL PLANNER™) and an experienced Registered Investment Advisor who is a fiduciary can add meaningful value compared to what the average investor experiences.

 Many middle-class investors are anxious about their finances and are not interested in learning the details of managing their money.
-This anxiety often results with money left on the sidelines because they don’t know what to do or are afraid of making mistakes.
+This anxiety often results in money left on the sidelines because they don’t know what to do or are afraid of making mistakes.
 That means earning a fraction of 1% at the bank when the Dow Jones Industrial Average (DJIA) is up over 25% in the last 12 months.

 There are others who are interested in learning about investing and may want to hire an advisor to “look over their shoulder.”
 They want to hire an “investment coach.”